dozmus/csar/README.md

    This will find and replace the parameter's of this method to be just `int a`.

 ### Usage
 All source code in the working directory will be searched, if the current directory is a git repository then only source code in the repository (and staging area) will be searched.
 This can be toggled using the `--narrow-search` CLI flag.

+Note: Files in the csar cache `.csar` will always be ignored.

 ```
 Usage: java -jar csar.jar [options] search-query